Fantom-foundation/Carmen/README.md

 # Performance

-Carmen is the backbone of [Fantom Sonic](https://fantom.foundation/sonicPage) blockchain.
+Carmen is the StateDB of [Fantom Sonic](https://fantom.foundation/sonicPage) blockchain.
-It is the key component that enables high performance in a disk space conservative manner.
+The data store is the key component for enabling low time-to-finality and high transaction throughput while saving disk space.

 Carmen was extensively tested as part of the Sonic client (i.e. a blockchain node).
 Three main scenarios were tested:
 1. **Realistic traffic:** a mix of transactions that resemble realistic traffic, such as token transfers, token mints, and complex multi-step swaps.
 2. **Token swaps:** transactions calling the uniswap’s contract, which handles multi-step swaps between tokens, demonstrating what the next generation of DEXs can achieve.
-3. **Token transfers:** transactions processing only ERC-20 transfers, demonstrating usage for next-generation wallets, and payment providers.
+3. **Token transfers:** transactions processing only ERC-20 transfers, demonstrating usage for next-generation wallets and payment providers.

-The client could process thousands of transactions per second as depicted in the table and further detailed in [a blog post](https://blog.fantom.foundation/3-incredible-performances-from-fantom-sonic-closed-testnet/).
+The client could process thousands of transactions per second, as listed in the table below and further detailed in [a blog post](https://blog.fantom.foundation/3-incredible-performances-from-fantom-sonic-closed-testnet/).

 | Configuration | Speed Tx/s |